-Issue Activity Description 1.
-External Reserve Supply from NY to ISO-NE A desire has been expressed by market participants to sell reserves into the New England reserve markets from suppliers located in New York.
-MPs suggest protocols be developed to allow reserves to be sold across the border coincident with the implementation of the Forward Reserves Market in ISO-NE.
+100000 1 01101113 1 0111101 21000001011 Issue Activity Description 1.
+Reserves Participation in Adjacent Regional Markets There is Market Participant interest in selling operating reserves from generation sources in one region to provide reserves in another region.
+By the next quarterly review (April 2005) a schedule for the resolution of all issues relating to inter-control area provision of reserves (including how to provide reserves over DC tie lines) will be developed.
 2. NY MS-7040 Transfer Study NY study on the impact of MS-7040 transfers above the current 1500 MW limit is complete and recommended no change in the current limit but did recommend developing a process to assess available margins to support HAM scheduling above current MW limits.
 3. Congestion Rent Shortfalls Resulting From External Transmission Outages • In the TCC auctions that it conducts, the NYISO permits bidders for TCCs to specify external proxy generator buses as the injection or withdrawal locations.
 Transmission outages or deratings occurring outside of the NYCA that are not anticipated at the time of a TCC auction can force the NYISO to reduce the assumed transfer capability between the NYCA and the adjacent control area.
 If the resulting set of TCCs are rendered infeasible, the NYISO will incur congestion rent shortfalls in the day-ahead market.
 There is currently no way to assign the cost impact (due to the congestion rent shortfall) of that outage to the responsible external transmission owner.
 In addition, transmission outages or deratings that cause reductions in transfer capability between regions may have an impact on ICAP sales between regions.
+NY will present the issue for stakeholder discussion in Q1-2005.